 TABLE OF CONTENTS

-Requirements For a Medical Cannabis Card
+Requirements for a Medical Cannabis Card

-- Multiple Sclerosis
+- Multiple sclerosis (MS)

 - Parkinson’s disease

-- Chrohn’s disease
+- Crohn’s disease

 Qualifying patients over 18 are eligible to register for their state’s or territory’s medical cannabis program.
 Minors under 18 may be able to use medical cannabis if they have a parent or guardian as a caregiver.

 If you have a qualifying condition that your state permits, consult with your primary care provider if you have one.
 Even if they can’t recommend cannabis use, they can provide guidance on any possible medication interactions or adverse effects you may experience.

 Although it is illegal for physicians to prescribe cannabis, registered physicians may provide a “recommendation” for the plant, certifying that you have a qualifying condition.
 To obtain a medical cannabis card, look online for a registered doctor able to certify patients for medical cannabis.
 Consultations may be in person or via telehealth in some states.

 State health departments may provide a list of registered doctors who can certify patients.
 In addition, several industry publications may provide a database of registered cannabis physicians in your state.

 To obtain a medical cannabis card, you must provide valid proof of identification.
 Many states and territories also require proof of residency in one or multiple forms, additional photos, a valid email address, and/or a valid credit card.
 Refer to the state’s and territory’s medical cannabis program websites for other requirements.